morrowind-modding/tes3cs-manual/content/objects/object-types/light.md

 _Radius:_ The radius in which the light should effect.
 Any object within the radius will get effected by the light.

-_Script_: The script assigned to object.
+_Script_: The [[gameplay/scripting/index|script]] assigned to object.

 _Can Carry_: Flag this if the light can be carried.
 Art for lights that can be carried must be centered where the character’s left hand is.

 _Off by default_: For lights that can be carried.
-This will make the light **not** affect the world when it is placed down.
+This will make the light **not** affect the [[building-and-editing/world/index|world]] when it is placed down.
 Useful for an unlit torch the player can find.
 When the player puts it down, it will be lit.

 _Name_: The object’s name.
 Should only be used for lights you can pick-up.
 This is what appears in the game to player. (character limit: 32)